+IELTS or the International English Language Testing System is a standardized English proficiency test that is designed to assess the linguistic ability of a non-native English language speaker.
+It is usually taken by candidates who want to study, work, or migrate to certain countries.
 This test is jointly managed by IDP: IELTS, The British Council, and the Cambridge Assessment English.
 There exist two types of test which depends on your purpose for taking the test.
 If you plan to study abroad, you have to take the IELTS Academic and if you plan to work or migrate to an English speaking country, you will appear for the IELTS General Training.
 The IELTS Eligibility remains the same irrespective of the test you’re going for.

 Who Should Take IELTS?

-Apart from that, many organizations and MNC’s require IELTS if you plan to work at a branch situated in an English speaking country.
+- Apart from that, many organizations and MNC’s require IELTS if you plan to work at a branch situated in an English speaking country.
 You can find all the institutions that accept IELTS here.

 - You can also apply for Immigration to Australia, New Zealand, and Canada.
 IELTS is accepted by immigration authorities and can be taken as a substitute to TOEFL for the mentioned countries.

-- IELTS eligibility extends to medical professionals who plan to study or work further in Australia/UK/USA.
+3. Medical professionals who plan to study or work further in Australia/UK/USA.

-|Reading||60 Minutes||40||Includes 3 passages with a variety of |
+|Reading||60 Minutes||40||Includes 3 passages with a variety ofquestions.|

-|Writing||60 Minutes||2||There exist two writing tasks and both |
+|Writing||60 Minutes||2||There exist two writing tasks and bothmust be completed.|

 |Speaking||11-14 Minutes||3 Parts||Oral Interview which is recorded.|

-IELTS General Test Vs IELTS Academic
+IELTS General Test vs IELTS Academic